julianpoemp/oc-backup/README.md

 ## Requirements

-1. You need enough disk space on the destination of the backup (min. the size of your owncloud directory).
+1. You need enough disk space on the destination of the backup (min. the size of your owncloud/nextcloud directory).
 2. Make sure that your webserver's operating system is Linux.
-3. You need Terminal access (SSH or local) to the webserver where owncloud is installed in order to run this script.
+3. You need terminal access (SSH or local) to the webserver where owncloud is installed in order to run this script.
 [What if I do not have SSH access?](#what-if-i-do-not-have-access-to-my-webserver)
 4. Make sure that the commands `zip` and `mysqldump` exist.

 ## Installaation & Run